 A great habit to get into is cleaning your infant’s gums with a wet washcloth.
 This should begin right away, prior to their first tooth, and is a good way to get them use to having their mouth cleaned.
-West Village board certified pediatric dentist, Dr. Carolina believes infant oral care is extremely important if you want to help prevent cavities in the future.
+West Village kid's dentist, Dr. Klose believes infant oral care is extremely important if you want to help prevent cavities in the future.

 Baby Bottle Tooth Decay

 Once the child has begun teething and their primary or baby teeth begin to erupt is an essential time for Dr. Klose to spot any potential issues.
 One early condition that can develop is baby bottle tooth decay.
 Baby bottle tooth decay takes place when sugary liquids (breast milk, juice, formula) adhere to an infant’s teeth for an extended period of time.
 During sleep is when this is worst as the sugars combine with saliva and pool around the teeth covering them in acids.

 To avoid baby bottle tooth decay do not allow your infant to nurse a bottle containing anything other than water while falling asleep.
 Also avoid dipping pacifier in sweet substances and wipe your infant’s gums after feeding.
 If this is left untreated your child’s primary teeth could decay, develop infection and hinder the formation of their permanent or adult teeth.

 Effects of Pacifiers and Thumb-sucking